NativeScript/push-plugin/MIGRATE-TO-FIREBASE.md

 # Migration guide push-plugin -> Firebase plugin
 If you have an app that uses push-plugin for push notifications and need to switch to nativescript-plugin-firebase, this guide can help you.
-If you are just starting with push notifications, however, it would be best to use [Firebase plugin](https://github.com/EddyVerbruggen/nativescript-plugin-firebase) and refer [its documentation on messaging](https://github.com/EddyVerbruggen/nativescript-plugin-firebase/blob/master/docs/MESSAGING.md).
+If you are just starting with push notifications, however, it would be best to use [Firebase plugin](https://github.com/EddyVerbruggen/nativescript-plugin-firebase) and refer [its documentation on messaging](https://github.com/EddyVerbruggen/nativescript-plugin-firebase/blob/master/docs/NON_FIREBASE_MESSAGING.md).

+> In case you're stuck, check out [the 'push' demo app](https://github.com/EddyVerbruggen/nativescript-plugin-firebase/tree/master/demo-push) in the Firebase plugin repo.

 #### 1. Add the plugin to your app
 Go to your app's root folder in terminal app and execute
 ```bash
 tns plugin add nativescript-plugin-firebase
 ```
 > Upon plugin installation, you'll be prompted to choose which features to use.
-Choose "yes" for Firebase Messaging (of course :)).
+Choose "yes" for "Are you using this plugin ONLY as a Push Notification client for an external (non-Firebase) Push service?".
 By default, the plugin saves the configuration as a file (firebase.nativescript.json) to use it when reinstalling the plugin.

 #### 2. Setup
 Add `GoogleService-Info.plist` (for iOS) or `google-services.json` (for Android) in App_Resources/iOS (and App_Resources/Android, respectively).
 These are the configuration files that come from your Firebase apps.
 If you don't have such yet, go to https://console.firebase.google.com and create one.
 See [Firebase plugin's docs](https://github.com/EddyVerbruggen/nativescript-plugin-firebase/blob/master/docs/MESSAGING.md) for more info on initial setup.